How to export data, with examples for each type of export along with details on optional parameters and filters.

 Filters

 You can use filters to select a subset of data rows to export.
-The table below contains the filters that are supported for each type of export.
+The table below contains the filters supported for each export type.
 You can apply multiple supported filters to the same export.
 Combinations of filters apply AND

 operator logic.